Staying on track: dealing with temptation and strategies for success

 4. Avoiding Alcohol

 If you have trouble stopping at one alcoholic drink, but you really want to go out with your friends, then offer to be the designated driver.
-Make sure that you stay away from the soft drinks though, which can be just as bad.
+Make sure that you stay away from the soft drinks though, which are full of sugar.
 Try soda or mineral water with lemon or lime slices.

 5. Be Prepared with Snacks

-Sometimes you might simply need a distraction to occupy your thoughts until a craving goes away, because you’re not actually hungry, you’re bored.
-The best example of this is mindless snacking while watching TV.
+Sometimes you might simply need a distraction to occupy your thoughts until a craving goes away, because you’re not actually hungry, you’re bored Or maybe you’ve developed a comfortable habit, like mindless snacking while watching TV after dinner.

-Chances are that you had plenty to eat for dinner and you’re not hungry at all; it’s a habit you’ve developed out of boredom.
-I’m talking about the biscuits or chips/crisps that come out after dinner when you’re watching telly.
+Chances are that you had plenty to eat for dinner and you’re not hungry at all, it’s just become a habit.
+I’m talking about the biscuits, chocolate, or chips/crisps that come out after dinner when you’re watching telly.

-Brushing your teeth is another good one that a lot of people like to use.
+Brushing your teeth when you’ve finished eating is another good one that a lot of people like to use.
 You won’t want to eat after you’ve just brushed your teeth.

 Or you could learn a new hobby like knitting, crochet or needlepoint, something that can be done comfortably while sitting in front of the telly.

 Instead of mindlessly munching on junk, you’ll keep your hands occupied and learn a valuable new skill.
-I have a client who knits squares for a local charity scheme who make blankets for homeless people – what a great idea, huh?
+I once had a client who knits squares for a local charity scheme that make blankets for homeless people – what a great idea, huh?

-Here’s a list of some more simple distractions, just find one or two distraction techniques that you think will work for you, or be creative and make up your own!
+Here’s a list of some simple distractions; just find one or two techniques that you think will work for you, or be creative and make up your own!